awsdocs/aws-kms-developer-guide/doc_source/control-access-overview.md

 + **Effect** – You use the effect to specify whether to allow or deny the permissions\.
 If you don't explicitly allow access to a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even when a different policy allows access\.
 + **Principal** – In an IAM policy, you don't specify an [AWS principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal)\.
 Instead, the identity \(the IAM user, group, or role\) that the policy is attached to is the implicit principal\.
 In a key policy, you must specify the principal \(the identity\) that the permissions apply to\.
 You can specify AWS accounts \(root\), IAM users, IAM roles, and some AWS services as principals in a key policy\.
 IAM groups are not valid principals in a key policy\.

-For more information, see [Using key policies](key-policies.md) and [Using IAM policies](iam-policies.md)\.
+For more information, see [Key policies](key-policies.md) and [IAM policies](iam-policies.md)\.

 ## Specifying conditions in a policy<a name="overview-policy-conditions"></a>

 You can use another policy element called a *condition key* to specify the circumstances in which a policy takes effect\.
 For example, you might want a policy statement to take effect only after a specific date\.
 Or, you might want a policy statement to control access based on whether a specific value exists in the API request\.

 To specify conditions, you use predefined *condition keys*\.
 Some condition keys apply generally to AWS, and some are specific to AWS KMS\.
-For more information, see [Using policy conditions](policy-conditions.md)\.
+For more information, see [Policy conditions](policy-conditions.md)\.

 To support attribute\-based access control \(ABAC\), AWS KMS provides condition keys that control access to a KMS key based on tags and aliases\.
-For details, see [Using ABAC for AWS KMS](abac.md)\.
+For details, see [ABAC for AWS KMS](abac.md)\.